leon-thomm/ryvencore-qt/README.md

 `ryvencore-qt` runs on PySide2 (bindings for Qt) using [QtPy](https://github.com/spyder-ide/qtpy) as a wrapper to eventually enable seamless switching between PySide2 and PySide6.
 Notice that `ryvencore-qt` does not work with PyQt, due to crucial inheritance restrictions in PyQt.

 Saved projects can be deployed directly on the backend (`ryvencore`) which does not have a single dependency so far.

+**Code**

+I tried structure all code nicely but it's not 100% PEP 8 conform, and it does not (yet) follow a particular standard for docstring formatting etc. The individual packages have their own READMEs giving a quick overview which should be quite helpful to gain understanding about the implementation.

 # quick start